entropyxyz/entropy-core/README.md

 # Entropy Core

-This repo contains the Entropy blockchain node, the validator server (evaulates constraints, stores threshold keyshares, and coordinates threshold-signing), and misc. testing utilities for the network.
+This repo contains the Entropy blockchain node, the validator server (evaluates constraints, stores threshold keyshares, and coordinates threshold-signing), and misc. testing utilities for the network.

 Our blockchain node is written with Substrate, and its documentation can be found [here](https://github.com/substrate-developer-hub/substrate-node-template).